airplanenoise/mfo-notion-widgets/README.md

-# Project Title

-MANYFOLD Widgets for Notion
+# MANYFOLD Widgets for Notion
 ## Description

 Tools to make Notion use at MANYFOLD easier.